Frank-Go/kafka-backend-web/README.md

 # kafka-backend-web
 A proof of concept whether [Apache Kafka](https://kafka.apache.org/) can be used as a backend

-The frontend is a modified version of Flavio Copes React Chat App: https://github.com/flaviocopes/chat-app-react-redux-saga-websockets
+The frontend is a modified version of [Flavio Copes React Chat App](https://github.com/flaviocopes/chat-app-react-redux-saga-websockets)

 ## Setup